rAwP0TAT0/Image2GNF/README.md

 ## TODO:
 - [x] Publish script
 - [ ] Make a Tool from this script
-- [ ] Include MP4 to JPG into the tool
+- [ ] Include MP4 to JPG Converter into the tool
+- [ ] Make a GNFViewer app for PS5
 - [ ] More ideas needed ..